 Major projects already completed include:

-- Four separate studies to assess and determine the appropriate remedial actions for the various odor sources at the WWTP;
+- Four studies to assess and determine the appropriate remedial actions for odor sources at the WWTP;

-- Construction of a biofilter to treat exhaust air from the solids handling facility;
+- Construction of a biofilter to treat exhaust air from the wastewater solids handling facility;

 - Covering the solids storage basins and treating the exhaust air through a scrubber;

-- Establishment of an in-house odor monitoring program, including the installation of hydrogen sulfide (H2S) monitoring equipment at various locations around the WWTP that provides automated monitoring and an alarm system for odors related to H2S; and
+- Establishing an in-house odor monitoring program, including installation of hydrogen sulfide (H2S) monitors at various locations for automated monitoring and an alarm system for odors related to H2S; and

-- Covering and treating exhaust air (via carbon filtration) at the influent and effluent splitter boxes leading to and from the primary clarifiers, intermediate pump station wet wells (#1 and #2), aeration basin influent channel, and all three primary clarifiers.
+- Covering and treating exhaust air (with carbon filters) at the influent and effluent splitter boxes leading to and from the primary clarifiers, intermediate pump station wet wells (#1 and #2), aeration basin influent channel, and all three primary clarifiers.

-The final capital project identified as necessary to prevent objectionable odors from leaving the perimeter of the WWTP involves the covering and treatment of exhaust air from 10 of the plant’s 16 aeration basins (Phase III odor control improvements).
-Funding constraints in recent years necessitated that OWASA delay the completion of this project and as a result, the Chapel Hill Town Council requested that OWASA commit to a specific completion date.
-In September 2009 the OWASA Board adopted a resolution committing to complete the Phase III Odor Control Project as soon as practical but not later than December 31, 2014.
+The final capital project identified as necessary to prevent objectionable odors from leaving the perimeter of the WWTP involves covering and treating exhaust air from 10 of the plant’s 16 aeration basins (Phase III odor control improvements).
+This project began in the spring of 2013.
+In September 2009, the OWASA Board adopted a resolution committing to complete the Phase III Odor Control Project as soon as practical but no later than December 31, 2014.

-OWASA’s current CIP Budget confirms that OWASA will meet this commitment to the Council by completing the project in 2013 and 2014.
-Upon completion of the Phase III project, OWASA’s total capital investment in odor control is projected to be $10.4 million.
+Upon completion of the Phase III project, OWASA’s capital investments in odor control will total about $10.4 million.
 Annual operating costs are projected to be $204,000.